OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Read the chapter "Testing Network Communication" and the test case "Simulating a Man-in-the-Middle Attack" for further preparation and instructions for running ettercap.

-Your testing machine and the Android device must be connected to the same wireless network.
+The machine where you run your proxy and the Android device must be connected to the same wireless network.
 Start ettercap with the following command, replacing the IP addresses below with the IP addresses of your Android device and the wireless network's gateway.

 ```bash
 $ sudo ettercap -T -i en0 -M arp:remote /192.168.0.1// /192.168.0.105//